Levelland in Hockley County, Texas — The American South (West South Central)

 called Hockley City until 1912.

 Other nearby markers.
-At least 3 other markers are within 11 miles of this marker, measured as the crow flies.
-City of Levelland (approx. 5.4 miles away); Hockley County Cemetery (approx. 5˝ miles away); The Spade Ranch (approx. 10.6 miles away).
+At least 4 other markers are within 11 miles of this marker, measured as the crow flies.
+Fifth Street Missionary Baptist Church (approx. City of Levelland (approx. 5.4 miles away); Hockley County Cemetery (approx. 5˝ miles away); The Spade Ranch (approx. 10.6 miles away).

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on May 12, 2014, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 296 times since then.
-Photos: 1, 2, 3, 4. submitted on May 12, 2014, by Bill Kirchner of Tucson, Arizona. • Bernard Fisher was the editor who published this page.
+This page was last revised on August 29, 2020.
+It was originally submitted on May 12, 2014.
+This page has been viewed 343 times since then and 17 times this year.
+Last updated on August 29, 2020, by Allen Lowrey of Amarillo, Texas.
+Photos: 1, 2, 3, 4. submitted on May 12, 2014, by Bill Kirchner of Tucson, Arizona. • J. Makali Bruton was the editor who published this page.